dayzhang/journal-graph/README.md

 - src: this is where the code for what the user runs is found
 - storage: the code for our data storage is located here (as well as some previous iterations of the current, v2 BTree database)

 The main results can be found in the results.md markdown file also contained within this repository.
-The video presentation can be found at **(insert link here)**.
+The video presentation can be found at **(https://drive.google.com/file/d/1Rk9Xf_p1wZ18LRzYfDNgj7Bu1X6mjOBm/view?usp=sharing)**.
+The video slides are **(https://docs.google.com/presentation/d/1wDksKqL4wKqfdptBzfNlxBRiJCsjnVNhP7LKymr4JG4/edit?usp=sharing)**

 ### Build instructions